The Most Scenic 5 Day Banff Itinerary

 The address is–71 Bow Valley Trail, Canmore, AB, Canada

-I wish I knew the address or the name of this lake in Kananaskis but I don’t.
+I wish I knew the address or the name of this lake in Kananaskis but I don’t know it.
 It’s on the main road back towards Calgary and we saw a parking lot with other visitors stopping so we pulled over as well!
 It’s actually super dreamy and quiet compared to the other main lakes in Banff.
-From what I’ve heard, Kananaskis is significantly more quiet than Canmore and Banff, with just as beautiful mountain lakes and views, so it’s worth stopping by and exploring!
+Kananaskis is significantly more quiet than Canmore and Banff, with just as beautiful mountain lakes and views, so it’s worth stopping by and exploring!

 From here, the drive from Kananaskis back to Calgary is about an hour.
 And that’s a wrap on the 5 Day Banff Itinerary!!
 It’s a decent amount of driving every day and quite jam packed, but every single lake and every single stop is worth it!!
 Hope this helps you plan your trip a little, too! xx